sookinoby/mxnet-ccn-samples/README.md

 predict('traffic-data/Stop.jpg',)
 ```
+We then get the model's top five predictions for what this image is:
+class=Stop
+class=Speed limit (30km/h)
+class=Speed limit (20km/h)
+class=Speed limit (70km/h)
+class=Bicycles crossing

 ## Conclusion

 In this [notebook](https://github.com/manujeevanprakash/mxnet-ccn-samples/blob/master/Cnn-mxnet.ipynb), we explored how to use MXNet to perform a multi-class image classification.
-We also learned techniques to pre-process image data.
-We stored the trained neural network on the disk, and later loaded the pre-trained neural network model to classify images from the web.
-This model can be deployed as a web service, or the techniques demonstrated can be used on other image data for the purpose of classification, and extended for detecting objects in a image.
+While the network we built was simpler than the most sophisticated image-recognition neural network architectures available, even this simpler version was surprisingly performant!
+We also learned techniques to pre-process image data, we trained the network and stored the trained neural network on the disk.
+Later, we loaded the pre-trained neural network model to classify images from the web.
+This model could be deployed as a web service or app (you could build your own [what-dog](https://what-dog.net)!).
+You could also use these techniques on other data for the purpose of classification, whether that's analyzing sentiment and intent in chats with your help desk, or discovering illegal intent in financial behaviors.

-In the next notebook, we'll develop a state-of-the-art sentiment classifier using MXNet.
+In our next notebook, we'll develop a state-of-the-art sentiment classifier using MXNet.